Privacy-Preserving Visual Localization with Event Cameras: Conclusion

-We proposed a robust event-based localization algorithm that can simultaneously protect user privacy.
+We propose a robust event-based localization algorithm that can simultaneously protect user privacy.
 Our method exploits event-to-image conversion to adapt structure-based localization on event cameras for robust localization.
-To protect privacy during the conversion, we propose sensor and network level protection.
-Sensor level protection targets hiding facial landmarks, whereas network level protection aims to hide the entire view for users in private scenes.
-Both levels of protection are light-weight, and our experiments show that the protections incur only small performance drops.
-We expect our method to be used as a practical pipeline for event-based machine vision systems and further spur research in localization using event cameras.
+To protect privacy during the conversion, we propose network and sensor level protection.
+Network level protection aims to hide the entire view for users in private scenes, whereas sensor level protection targets hiding facial landmarks.
+Both levels of protection are light-weight, and our experiments show that the protections incur only small performance drops in localization.
+We thus expect our method to be used as a practical pipeline for event-based machine vision systems.

-We observe two key limitations of our method that solicits future work.
-First, some participants in our user study suggested that deleting faces in sensor level protection may be insufficient as people could be identified from other signals such as unique gestures or body features.
-Developing a privacy protection method that hides a wider range of features will be an interesting direction.
-Another limitation is that network level privacy protection could only be used in a fixed private scene.
-Investigating re-training methods for networks to hide the user's view while reliably reconstructing images in the wild will be another promising direction.